 Why do local policymakers fight so hard to attract research and development labs to their area?
 This column provides a possible explanation.
 Using patent data, it finds a strong link between R&D and growth caused by knowledge spillovers between firms.

-Jota Ishikawa 31 January 2009
+Jota Ishikawa, Saturday, January 31, 2009

 This column reflects on the Nobel Prize awarded to Paul Krugman, whose solo win surprised some.
 It comments on the relevance of Krugman’s contributions to new trade theory and new economic geography.
 The latter have been of particular interest to European economists.

-Marius Brülhart 07 January 2009
+Marius Brülhart, Wednesday, January 7, 2009

 Paul Krugman suggests that his Nobel-prize-winning “core-periphery” model was perhaps more relevant a century ago than today.
 This appears to be true in terms of overall manufacturing concentrations in Europe and North America, which are unravelling.
 Large-scale agglomeration forces, however, are alive and well in the developing world, as are localised sectoral clustering phenomena in industrialised countries.